azimidev/azimidev.github.io/about.md

 title: About this blog
 ---

 This blog is created to share some of my thoughts about new technologies and web developments.
-Hello My name is Amir Hassan Azimi and I'm a software engineer and a web developer.
+Hello My name is Hassan Azimi and I'm a software engineer and a web developer.
 I mainly work with PHP, Rails and Ruby applications but I look forward to any new technology about web applications and it doesn't matter if it is going to be JavaScript or Angular or any other web technology.

 I own a website called [Parsclick](http://www.parsclick.net "parsclick"){: target="_blank"} which we teach people about the most useful programming languages.